JanFicko/Chat-client/README.md

 # Chat-client

-This chat client was created for learning purposes for JavaFX and API calls.
+This chat client was created for learning purposes with JavaFX.

 It uses API created in [Simple-chatroom](https://github.com/JanFicko/Simple-chatroom) app.